MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-extension-advanced-example.md

 ### Customer Rewards page objects

 #### Customer Rewards Wizard page object
 The following code adds the 50100 **Customer Rewards Wizard** page that enables the user to accept the terms for using the extension as well as activating the extension.
-The page consists of a welcome step, an activation step and a finish step.
+The page consists of a welcome step, an activation step, and a finish step.
 The welcome step has a checkbox for the Terms of Use that must be enabled.
 The activation step has a text box where the activation code must be entered for validation.
 A valid activation code for this sample extension is any 14 character alphanumeric code.

 ```
 page 50100 "Customer Rewards Wizard"